 As a family law specialist, I find these figures both surprising and deeply concerning.
-Pensions are a crucial consideration in any divorce, frequently being more valuable than the equity of the house that the couple have lived in.
+Pensions are a crucial consideration in any divorce, frequently being more valuable than the equity of the house that the couple has lived in.

 It is difficult for me to believe that any competent family solicitor would fail to give serious consideration to pensions as a major issue in a divorce financial settlement.
 Not to consider pensions would almost invariably constitute professional negligence.

-Not every divorce case necessarily results in a pension sharing order, for various reasons, but we would always explain the options very carefully, and no client would be amongst Scottish Widow’s reported 71% who did not discuss pensions within divorce.
+Not every divorce case necessarily results in a pension sharing order, for various reasons, but we would always explain the options very carefully, and no client would be amongst Scottish Widow’s reported 71% who did not discuss pensions within a divorce.

-Pensions are complex assets, and without legal advice few divorcing spouses would be in a position to understand the complexities of the pensions or the various ways in which the court can deal with pensions as part of an overall settlement.
+Pensions are complex assets, and without legal advice, few divorcing spouses would be in a position to understand the complexities of the pensions or the various ways in which the court can deal with pensions as part of an overall settlement.

 Due to their complex nature, I have written various articles about pensions.
 You can view them here: